 Be it enacted by the Senate and the House of Representatives of the Philippines in Congress assembled:

 1 CHAPTER I 2 INTRODUCTORY PROVISIONS

 SECTION 1.
-Title. - This Act shall be known and cited as the "National Land Use Act of the Philippines of 2011".
+Title. - This Act shall be known and cited as the "National Land Use Act of 2017".